gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

     fs.mount.[identifier].type=[chroot|...]
     fs.mount.[identifier].uri=[URI]

 This syntax specifies how file systems are mounted inside the library OS.
-At least one mount point is required in the manifest, because at least the Glibc library must be mounted in the library OS.
+For dynamically linked binaries, usually at least one mount point is required in the manifest (the mount point of the Glibc library).